Home » Blog » Microsoft Teams Security (2025): How do you make collaboration secure?

 Teams Security: external access

 External access is enabled by default when Teams is deployed.
-However, administrators can of course decide to have it deactivated.
+However, administrators can of course decide to deactivate it instead.

-If you decide to enable external access, you have several options to control the level of access.
+If you decide to leave external access enabled, you have several options to control the level of access.
 For example, you can allow or block any domain.
-You can also define whether users should be able to communicate with other Teams, Skype for Business and Skype users.
+You can also define whether users should be able to communicate with other Teams users.

 The main reason for disabling external access is to only give access where it is really required.
 Of course this means more effort on part of the IT and admins, but the higher level of security more than makes up for it.